sgk94/guess-man-game/README.md

 ### Set-up
 To get started, make sure to read the instructions carefully so you understand the win objective and penalties that lead to a loss.

-After you have thoroughly read the instructions, press start to begin!
+After you have thoroughly read the instructions, press Skip to begin!

 ---